conejoninja/node-mgr/README.md

 #### Configuration

-*node-mgr* will look for a config.yml file in the current directory.
+*nodectl* will look for a config.yml file in the current directory.

 * **base_name:** base name for containers and docker network
 * **data_path:** folder to save required data by the different nodes